Conagra Brands Inc. (CAG) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price suggested by analysts for CAG is $37.47, which is $5.37 above the current market price.
-The public float for CAG is 474.60M, and currently, shorts hold a 2.96% of that float.
-The average trading volume for CAG on August 08, 2023 was 4.24M shares.
+The average price recommended by analysts for Conagra Brands Inc. (CAG) is $37.47, which is $6.57 above the current market price.
+The public float for CAG is 475.43M and currently, short sellers hold a 3.38% of that float.
+On August 15, 2023, CAG’s average trading volume was 4.15M shares.

 CAG’s Market Performance

-The stock of Conagra Brands Inc. (CAG) has seen a -2.16% decrease in the past week, with a -3.37% drop in the past month, and a -15.12% fall in the past quarter.
-The volatility ratio for the week is 1.60%, and the volatility levels for the past 30 days are at 1.46% for CAG.
-The simple moving average for the past 20 days is -2.35% for CAG’s stock, with a -11.33% simple moving average for the past 200 days.
+The stock of Conagra Brands Inc. (CAG) has seen a -3.74% decrease in the past week, with a -6.08% drop in the past month, and a -15.92% fall in the past quarter.
+The volatility ratio for the week is 1.80%, and the volatility levels for the past 30 days are at 1.47% for CAG.
+The simple moving average for the last 20 days is -4.82% for CAG’s stock, with a simple moving average of -14.45% for the last 200 days.

 Analysts’ Opinion of CAG